mila-iqia/ResearchTemplate/docs/getting_started/install.md

         If you're on the `mila` cluster, you can run this setup script (on a *compute* node):

         ```console
+        # Get a compute node to run an interactive job:
         salloc --gres=gpu:1 --cpus-per-task=4 --mem=16G --time=1:00:00
+        # Run the installation script.
         scripts/mila_setup.sh
         ```